Alcohol Abuse Effects

 However, despite the general notion of alcohol being less than beneficial, the exact effects of it on one’s body still remain a mystery to many

 It is not, for example, commonly known that alcohol, and more specifically alcoholism, can cause hair loss

 Alcohol does not make you put on weight

 This doesn't mean you can drink to your heart's content and remain a lithe, fighting machine.

 Want to know why?

-It's because of the
+It's because of the calories in alcohol

 and how your body metabolizes them.